Dre Campbell Farm

 2. Ladybugs

 These helpful insects are some of the most visible in the garden.
-They also have many uses, making their visible presence worth it.
+They also have many uses, making their visible presence worthwhile.

 Plant angelica, fennel, marigolds, coreopsis, yarrow, or dill.
 They will attract ladybugs to your garden.